How a Halogen Light Bulb Works

 After about 750 to 1000 hours of use, the filament eventually gets so thin that it breaks, which is what happens when your light bulb “burns out.”
 But, with the invention of the halogen bulb, there is a new solution to illuminate your space without some of the complications of incandescent bulbs.

-A halogen light bulb is a particular sort of incandescent bulb, with a few key differences from the standard design.
+Enter the halogen design update.
+A halogen lamp is a particular sort of incandescent bulb, with a few key differences from the standard design.

 - Last two to three times longer than standard incandescent bulbs.

 - Smaller in size than standard light bulbs.

 - Capable of producing brighter light than standard incandescent designs.

 These advantages make halogens the bulb of choice for a wide range of applications, from kitchen and bath lighting to reading lights, desk lamps, chandelier light bulbs, and more.

 What Are the Most Common Halogen Lamp Types?